-The amounts due from subsidiaries are unsecured, interest free and have no fixed terms of repayment.
+The amounts due from subsidiaries are unsecured, interest-free and have no fixed terms of repayment.
+The balances are expected to be recovered more than one year.

-The names of the principal subsidiaries, all of which are wholly and directly owned by the Authority and are incorporated in Hong Kong, are as follows:
+The names of the principal subsidiaries, all of which are wholly and directly owned by the Authority and incorporated in Hong Kong, are as follows: